History of France: President de Gaulle, 1958–1969

 The May 1958 seizure of power in Algiers by French army units and French settlers opposed to concessions in the face of Arab nationalist insurrection ripped apart the unstable Fourth Republic.
 The National Assembly brought De Gaulle back to power during the May 1958 crisis.
 He founded the Fifth Republic with a strengthened presidency, and he was elected in the latter role.
 He managed to keep France together while taking steps to end the war, much to the anger of the Pieds-Noirs (Frenchmen settled in Algeria) and the military; both had supported his return to power to maintain colonial rule.
 He granted independence to Algeria in 1962 and progressively to other French colonies.

 Proclaiming grandeur essential to the nature of France, de Gaulle initiated his "Politics of Grandeur."
 He demanded complete autonomy for France in world affairs, which meant that major decisions could not be forced upon it by NATO, the European Community or anyone else.
 De Gaulle pursued a policy of "national independence."
 He vetoed Britain's entry into the Common Market, fearing it might gain too great a voice on French affairs.
 While not officially abandoning NATO, he withdrew from its military integrated command, fearing that the United States had too much control over NATO.
 He launched an independent nuclear development program that made France the fourth nuclear power.
 France then adopted the dissuasion du faible au fort doctrine which meant a Soviet attack on France would only bring total destruction to both sides.

 He restored cordial Franco-German relations in order to create a European counterweight between the "Anglo-Saxon" (American and British) and Soviet spheres of influence.
 De Gaulle openly criticised the U.S. intervention in Vietnam.
 He was angry at American economic power, especially what his Finance minister called the "exorbitant privilege" of the U.S. dollar.
-He went to Canada and proclaimed "Vive le Québec libre", the catchphrase for an independent Quebec.

 In May 1968, he appeared likely to lose power amidst widespread protests by students and workers, but persisted through the crisis with backing from the army.
 His party, denouncing radicalism, won the 1968 election with an increased majority in the Assembly.
 Nonetheless, de Gaulle resigned in 1969 after losing a referendum in which he proposed more decentralization.
-His War Memoirs became a classic of modern French literature and many French political parties and figures claim the gaullist heritage.